yoshinogoto/DH150-YoshinoGoto/README.md

 Goodreads is a website where book readers can track books they have read, want to read, read book reviews, and share books with friends and people around the world.

 ### Overall Evaluation of the Website
+Overall, the website is relatively user-friendly and does its job as a place to track books users have read and want to read.
+However, the main issues with this website lie in error prevention and minimalist design.
+While it does provide good documentation for solving many of the problems users encounter, it should create a design that prevents many of these errors such as email addresses not being verified.
+In addition, the aesthetics of the website feel very cluttered and difficult to use, which could deter users away from using Goodreads.

 ### Heuristics Evaluation
 1. **Visibility of system status**